renderedtext/wormhole/README.md

 ![wormhole](wormhole.jpg)

 ## Description
-Invokes `callback` and returns `callback` return value if finished successfully.
+Wormhole captures anything that is emitted out of the callback (return value or error reason) and transfers it to the calling process in the form `{:ok, state}` or `{:error, reason}`.

-Otherwise, reliably captures error reason of all possible error types.
+Wormhole invokes `callback` in separate process and waits for message from callback process containing callback return value if finished successfully or error reason if callback process failed for any reason.

 If `callback` execution is not finished within specified timeout, kills `callback` process and returns error.